EvenAR/node-simconnect/README.md

     open('My SimConnect client', Protocol.FSX_SP2, options).then(/* ... */).catch(/* try again? */);
     ```

+If no connection options are specified, node-simconnect will auto-discover connection details in the following order:

+1. Look for a [`SimConnect.cfg`](https://docs.flightsimulator.com/html/Programming_Tools/SimConnect/SimConnect_CFG_Definition.htm) in the folder where Node.js is located.
+If the script is running in Electron, this will be the folder where the Electron executable is installed.
+1. Look for a `SimConnect.cfg` in the user's home directory (`%USERPROFILE%`, eg. `C:\Users\<username>`)
+1. Look for a named pipe in the Windows registry, automatically set by the simulator
+1. Look for a port number in the Windows registry, automatically set by the simulator. node-simconnect will then connect to `localhost:<port>`.

 ### Functionality

 node-simconnect is supposed to behave more or less in the same way as the offical SDK.
 Please refer to the